You have no items in your shopping cart.

 |The objective of this study was to investigate how long-term cardioplegia/reperfusion affects cardiac nitric oxide synthase 3 (NOS3).
 Only the treatment with leupeptin preserved NOS3, indicating that lysosomal proteases rather than cytoplasmic calpains were mainly responsible for the cleavage of this enzyme.
 The observed decrease in GSH/GSSG ratio and activation of JNK in the reperfused heart suggested that proteolysis could be triggered by reactive oxygen species|

-7. Leupeptin affect on cellular stress & irradiation treatment.
+7. Leupeptin effect on cellular stress & irradiation treatment.

 |Proteases have received attention as important cellular components responsible for stress response in human cells.
 However, little is known about the role of proteases in the early steps of cell response after X-ray irradiation.
 Treatment of RSa cells with leupeptin prior to X-ray irradiation resulted in lowered colony survival and an increased ratio of G(2)/M-arrested cells and apoptotic cells.
 These results suggest that leupeptin-sensitive proteases are involved in the resistance of human RSa cells to X-ray cell-killing|